Fredric

 contemplated, as noted in the discussion.
 This disclosure

-presents illustrative embodiments by way of representation and
+presents illustrative embodiments by way of representation

-not limitation.
-Numerous other modifications and embodiments
+and not limitation.
+Numerous other modifications and

-disclosed embodiments.
+presently disclosed embodiments.

 DETAILED DESCRIPTION

-[0025] Methods of treating psychiatric or psychological disorders
+[0025] Methods of treating psychiatric or psychological

-present disclosure may include using lateral visual field
+of the present disclosure may include using lateral visual field

 stimulation (LVFS) to determine which hemisphere of the brain